Martin B-57 Canberra: Reconnaissance and electronic warfare B-57s

 While the USAF found the B-57A lacking, the photo reconnaissance RB-57A saw some operational use.
 First flying in October 1953, RB-57As fully equipped the 363rd Tactical Reconnaissance Wing at Shaw Air Force Base by July 1954.
-The aircraft were also deployed with USAF squadrons in Germany, France, and Japan.
+The aircraft were also deployed with USAF squadrons in West Germany, France and Japan.
 However, operational readiness was poor and the aircraft suffered from significant production delays because of engine problems.
 Wright had subcontracted production of J65 engines to Buick, which resulted in slow deliveries and a tendency for engine oil to enter the bleed air system, filling the cockpit with smoke.
 The problems were ameliorated when Wright took over engine production in 1954.
 RB-57As also suffered from a high accident rate caused in part by poor single-engine handling.
 This resulted in the entire fleet spending much of 1955 on the ground.
 By 1958, all RB-57A craft were replaced in active service by the Douglas RB-66B and McDonnell RF-101A.
-Air National Guard units extensively used the RB-57A for photographic surveys of the United States until 1971.
+Air National Guard (ANG) units extensively used the RB-57A for photographic surveys of the United States until 1971.

 A number of modified RB-57As were used by the 7499th Support Group at Wiesbaden AB, West Germany in Operation "Heart Throb" reconnaissance missions over Europe.
 Ten aircraft were pulled off Martin's production line and modifications were performed in August 1955 by the Wright Air Development Center and by Martin.
 All equipment not absolutely essential for the daytime photography role was eliminated.
 The bomb bay door was removed and the area was skinned over.
 The seat for the system operator/navigator was removed, and an optical viewfinder was installed in the nose so that the pilot could perform all the reconnaissance duties without the assistance of the navigator.
 The clear plexiglass nose cone was replaced by an opaque fiberglass cone, but with a small optical glass window cut for the viewfinder.
-The plane's J65-BW-5s were replaced by higher-thrust J65-W-7s.
+The plane's J65-W-5s were replaced by higher-thrust J65-W-7s.
 The aircraft was referred to as RB-57A-1.
 The weight reduction program shaved 5665 pounds off the weight of the RB-57A, and the ceiling was increased by 5000 feet.